ilshad/layout/README.md

   [request content params]

   ; Compose response from handlers with base template.
-  ; Some handler will return string with html, otheres handlers ; will return data structure from enlive's html-snippet.
+  ; Some handler will return string with html, whereas other ; handlers will return data structure from enlive's html-snippet.
   [:#main] (if (string? content)
              (html/html-content content)
              (html/content content))